What is POP / POP3 (Post Office Protocol 3)?

-POP and POP3 (Post Office Protocol 3) is used to receive mail from a remote server and is the 3rd version of the e-mail protocol.
+POP and POP3 (Post Office Protocol 3) are used to receive mail from a remote server, and they are the 3rd version of the email protocol.

 What is the POP3 Mail Protocol?

-POP3 allows e-mails to be retrieved from an e-mail server.
-When you download an e-mail with this protocol, the e-mails are stored locally as the e-mail is deleted from the server.
+POP3 allows emails to be retrieved from an email server.
+When you download an email with this protocol, the emails are stored locally as the Email has been deleted from the server.

 However, POP and IMAP are only used for server-to-user communication within the ISP’s private network.